Abinadi: Apostate Society

 Abinadi a Type or Shadow of Christ

-Both Abinadi and Christ preach to apostate societies
+Preached to apostate societies

-- Neither Abinadi or Christ was authorized by the local priesthood.
+- Neither authorized by the local priesthood.

-- Both Abinadi and Christ informed the people to repent.
+- Both informed the people to repent.

-- The priests of both societies accused Christ and Abinadi of treason.
+- Both societies accused them of treason.

-- Both men were martyred for their preaching.
+- Both martyred for their preaching.

 Societal Context of Abinadi's Ministry

 In ancient America, there existed many cultural groups and subgroups that interacted to form diverse ethnic societies.
-The Nephites, a Judeo-culture-base was one among many that existed at the time of Abinadi, about 150 b.c.
+The Nephites, a Judeo-culture-base was one among possibly many that existed at the time of Abinadi, about 150 b.c.
 This cultural group is the one that kept the record that became the Book of Mormon, from where the history of Abinadi comes.

-The people, because of their leaders, had gone astray from the ordinances of the Gospel as revealed through Moses.
+The people, because of their leaders, had gone astray from the ordinances of the Law as revealed through Moses.
 The society at large submitted to fornication and false teachings that made them vulnerable to their enemies.

-which is this—Believing that they were driven out of the land of Jerusalem because of the iniquities of their fathers, and that they were wronged in the wilderness by their brethren, and they were also wronged while crossing the sea.
+Which is this—Believing that they were driven out of the land of Jerusalem because of the iniquities of their fathers, and that they were wronged in the wilderness by their brethren, and they were also wronged while crossing the sea.
 And again, that they were wronged while in the land of their first inheritance, after they had crossed the sea, and all this because that Nephi was more faithful in keeping the commandments of the Lord; therefore, he was favored of the Lord, for the Lord heard his prayers and answered them, and he took the lead of their journey in the wilderness.

 And his brethren were wroth with him because they understood not the dealings of the Lord; they were also wroth with him upon the waters because they hardened their hearts against the Lord.
 And again, they were wroth with him when they had arrived in the promised land, because they said that he had taken the ruling of the people out of their hands; and they sought to kill him.

 And again, they were wroth with him because he departed into the wilderness as the Lord had commanded him, and took the records which were engraven on the plates of brass, for they said that he robbed them.
-And thus they have taught their children that they should hate them, and that they should murder them, and that they should rob and plunder them, and do all they could to destroy them; therefore they have an eternal hatred towards the children of Nephi.[Mosiah 10:12-17
+And thus they have taught their children that they should hate them, and that they should murder them, and that they should rob and plunder them, and do all they could to destroy them; therefore they have an eternal hatred towards the children of Nephi.
+Mosiah 10:12-17

 Just as in the days of Christ with Israel surrounded by the pagan cultures of Rome had to fight vigilantly to keep out the practices of their neighbors, the people of King Noah would also have to fight to do so.
 However, Noah did not seem to care for religious matters to that extent.

 Societal Context of Christ's Ministry

 Christ's society contained people of murderous intent, yet they did not express the same disdain for the Law of Moses as did the Zeniffites.
-If anything, the Jewish leaders retreated into the technical law surrounding the Law with a hedge of protection that made the law itself the god of Israel instead of Jehovah.
+If anything, the Jewish leaders retreated into the technical law surrounding the Law with a hedge of protection that made the Law itself the god of Israel instead of Jehovah.

-Abinadi serves as a type or shadow of the life of Christ because of the several things that occurred to him after he began a public ministry among a remote group of Nephites; a people who are believed to be a mixture--with another group called the Lamanites--of the principal ancestors of the Natives of the Americas.
+Abinadi serves as a type or shadow of the life of Christ because of the several things that occurred to him after he began a public ministry among a remote group of Nephites believed, along with a mixture of a group called Lamanites, the principal ancestors of the Natives of the Americas.
 Jerusalem and Lehi Nephi & Shilom needed to have a course correction.
-In Abinadi: An Elias With Authority of Christ, the authority of Abinadi is discussed.
+"Abinadi: Shadow of Things to Come," addresses Abinadi and Jesus Christ's authority.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

-© 2018 Rodric Anthony
+© 2018 Rodric Anthony Johnson